 Bored of your old white tank top?
-Before you throw it out and contribute to the 11 million tons of textile waste in the United States, consider giving it a new look—with food scraps.
+Before you throw it out and contribute to the millions of tons of textile waste in the United States, consider giving it a new look—with food scraps.
 Yes, it’s true: You can make chips, grow a whole new plant, and now dye your clothes with bits of food you would normally just throw away.

-Riley, the Instagram user behind the low-impact living page @sustainable.riley, shared the food scrap dye hack in a a video on Instagram.
-It’s simple, but also packs a one-two punch by giving food waste a second life and curbing your craving for new clothes.
+Kendal, the creator behind the low-impact living page Sustainable Kendal, shared the food scrap dye hack in a video on Instagram.
+It’s simple but also packs a one-two punch by giving food waste a second life and curbing your craving for new clothes.
 (Um, who needs fast fashion?
 Not us.)

 Continue reading below to learn exactly how you can use a DIY fabric dye to pull off this transformation for yourself.

-How to Make a DIY Fabric Dye with Food Scraps
+How to Make DIY Fabric Dye with Food Scraps

 1. Prep your clothes by soaking them in boiling water with three teaspoons of vinegar or salt.
 Doing this will help bind the fabric to the dye.